 Warning!!!
-We have entered a new, even more malicious, era for ransomware that is hitting mid-market companies particularly hard.
+We have entered a new, even more malicious, era for ransomware that is hitting mid-market companies particularly hard, with deleted or encrypted backups.
 The two stories I share below are chilling…

 For the last five years or so, ransomware could be described as a fairly traditional automated attack.
 Trojans are sent out in the form of a bogus invoice, resume, or other seemingly legitimate document.
 No particular form of phishing for a specific target seemed to be in play.
 Uninformed or careless victims were self-selected, somewhat randomly, with their system(s) being vulnerable to a particular threat.
 When the attack payload was delivered, it would execute some code that would start encrypting all the .DOC, .XLS, image files, etc.

 Upon completion of the ransomware encryption process, the user would then be informed to pay a ransom, most commonly in the form of a bitcoin—a single bitcoin.
 At the time, the value was typically around $600, plus or minus a few hundred.
 The victims were usually people like your grandmother, the three PC dental office, the 300 user small enterprise, or perhaps the division of a Fortune 500 company.
 I saw all these types of victims and they all were asked to pay one bitcoin.
 I thought this both odd and fortunate for the larger entities, if you can say anything is fortunate about getting stung by ransomware.